Double-Dev/limitengine-prototype/README.md

 A custom GoLang cross-platform game engine.

 # Dependencies
-This engine uses GLFW, OpenGL, OpenAL, and Vorbis.
+This engine uses the GLFW, OpenGL, OpenAL, and Vorbis C libraries.